02

 My instincts weren’t wrong.

-I constantly had to reel Claude’s ambitions back in.
 The AI often wanted to expand the solution beyond what the moment required.
 Sometimes the suggestions were genuinely strong.
 Other times, they introduced unnecessary complexity that would have hurt velocity and adoption.

 Still, the process was worth it.